damachad/42_cub3d/README.md

 - Checker for other elements besides the map (textures and colors);

 Graphics:
+- Smoth movement (KeyUp vs KeyDown);
 - How to get strip from a mlx image and draw it?
 Textured walls;
-- Smooth walls when looking forward parallel to a wall and fix somecurved perspectives (upper wall);
 - Fix direction line on minimap (how to make it rotate with the player, maintaining its length);
-- Smoth movement (KeyUp vs KeyDown);
 - Slide paralel to wall when trying to go past it;
+- Fisheye correction not working perfectly;

 ## Links:
 - [Raycasting and DDA](https://lodev.org/cgtutor/raycasting.html) (contains 2 files with implementations in c++)